 The Netherlands is famous for its tulips, and the city has an amazing flower scene.
 There are several museums here that can tell you more about Amsterdam’s tulips, or you can visit the market, especially when it’s off-season.
 In the market, you will still be able to see beautiful tulips all year round.

-Amsterdam’s coffee shops are like no other; they are famous worldwide.
-They don’t just brew good cups of Joe – there’s more you can get from these shops.
+What is Amsterdam Known for?
+Coffee Shops, but Amsterdam’s coffee shops are like no other; they are famous worldwide because they don’t just brew good cups of Joe – there’s more you can get from these shops.
 In Amsterdam’s coffee shops, it’s legal to smoke marijuana, and they’re selling, too – so, in case you want some, you can easily get it here in the city.

 The coffee shops attract millions of tourists every year and earn a lot from selling marijuana.
 The cannabis scene is easily one of the most famous things about Amsterdam.

 This is one of the three palaces in the country, and you can find it on the western side of Dam Square.
 The palace hosts royals, but unbeknownst to some, it was initially built as a city hall.
 You will also see the 17th-century arcs it is famous for.

 The Dutch love nature, so there’s no wonder why there’s a forest inside the city.
 Although the forest is in the Amstelveen, the park is owned by Amsterdam, and you can easily get there via train.
 Here, plenty of activities await.
 There is a goat farm and even a swimming pool.
 So, if you’re in Amsterdam in the summer, you can quickly take a dip in the pool here.